mattintech/KnoxTokenLibrary-python/README.md

     "kai": ""
 }
 ```
+You can also reference Samsung's authentication tutorail found here: https://docs.samsungknox.com/dev/knox-cloud-authentication/tutorial/tutorial-for-customers-generate-access-token/.
+I did attempt to keep only required method names, so not all methods in the docs will be available in pyktl.

 ## Build & Install
-In order to install the KTL you must build
+In order to build and install pyktl locally you can run the following commands:

 ```
 python setup.py sdist bdist_wheel